HubSpot/hbase-support/HBaseTasks/README.md

 - -perturber PERTURBER : The name of the perturber used to move regions around.
 One of CombinedPerturber, "SomewhatGreedyPerturber, GreedyPerturber, TableGreedyPerturber or RandomPerturber".
 Default: `TableGreedyPerturber`
 - -stagnateIterations ITERATIONS : The number of iterations the simulated annealing is allowed to "stagnate" before the optimization is short circuited.

+### mergeRegionsInTable

+Allows merging of regions for a disabled table, in an otherwise online HBase cluster.

+DANGER!
+We have used this to merge the regions of multiple production tables, but it is provided AS-IS.
+I recommend familiarizing yourself with the code——which was taken from HBase's own source and made publicly accessible——and testing on QA or test tables.

+Here was our workflow, to make this as safe as possible:

+1. Disable target table
+2. Snapshot table.
+3. Create clone from snapshot.
+4. Major compact snapshot (important! make sure this finishes).
+5. Verify 3 finished.
+You can hdfs dfs -ls -R /hbase/clone-table-name, and see that there are no pointer files from the initial snapshot.
+6. Disable clone-table-name
+7. Run mergeRegionsInTable on clone-table-name
+8. Enable clone-table-name
+9. Do some scans, run hbase hbck, or otherwise verify it looks good.
+10. If good, use this as the new table.
+Otherwise, drop table and use the original (still disabled) table.

+The clone -> compact workflow provides you some safety incase something goes wrong.

+##### Options

+- -actuallyRun : If specified, actually run the merge.
+Otherwise just goes through the motions and prints some debug output
+- -table : the table to merge regions for
+- -factor NUM : By what facter should reduce the number of regions.
+You will be left with approximately ```currentRegions / NUM``` regions after.
+I.E. Factor of 2 would cut the number in half.
+Ignored if ```-emptyRegionsOnly``` is specified.
+- -emptyRegionsOnly : If specified, finds all sets of contiguous empty regions and merges them with the nearest non-empty region for each set.
+Ignores ```-factor``` options when set.
+-
 ## License
 HBaseTasks is released under the Apache 2.0 License.